winglessOracle/FastTrack/README.md

 ## Troubleshooting

-- If the widget doesn't update, try removing and adding it again
-- Make sure battery optimization is disabled for FastTime to ensure proper background operation
+- The app now includes multiple recovery mechanisms to ensure stability
+- Timer operations are protected by safeguards to prevent data loss
+- Widgets are designed to automatically recover from interruptions
+- Language settings are preserved throughout all app components
-- If you encounter any issues, restart the app or your device
+- If you experience any issues, try restarting the app or your device
+- For battery optimization settings, refer to your device manufacturer's instructions

 ---